EHRI/docs/docs/administration/institution-data/datasets.rst

   used instead, e.g. "text/xml; charset=iso-8859-1".
 UTF-8 is preferred since it handles a much wider range of characters.
 Encoding issues usually reveal themselves as non-ASCII characters with diacritics such as umlauts being garbled.

+Status
+  By default datasets are active, meaning they contain live data, but they can also be put on hold or inactive to communicate that action is deferred or that the data exists for historical reference only.

+Notes
+  Notes can be used to add any other relevant information about the dataset contents.

 The dataset view
 ~~~~~~~~~~~~~~~~